clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - Install option -> Docker for Windows / Mac /linux

-  #### Windows -> enable kubernetes

-  - RECOMMENDED -> Windows users should use -> Docker Desktop with WSL2
-  - docker toolbox icon -> preferences -> kubernetes -> enable kubernetes -> restart

   #### mac
   - RECOMMENDED -> macOS users should use Docker Desktops kubernetes instead of Minikube

   #### Linux
   - RECOMMENDED -> Minikube

-## 63. NOTE on MiniKube

-- Install option -> Install method with Docker-Toolbox (STATUS: unstable) or Linux (need to install [minikube](kubernetes.io/docs/tasks/tools/install-minikube))
-  - Minikube is an alternative option to using Docker Desktop's built-in Kubernetes.

-## 64. kubernetes tour
+  #### Windows -> enable kubernetes
+  - RECOMMENDED -> Windows users should use -> Docker Desktop with WSL2
+  - docker toolbox icon -> preferences -> kubernetes -> enable kubernetes -> restart

 - NOTE: make sure Docker is running (NOT AS ADMINISTRATOR but normal user)
 - NOTE: for me, windows 11 kubernetes option from docker-desktop took a while to startup